 AOL faces several lawsuits from subscribers who are upset about the difficulties encountered when attempting to connect to its services.

 The dancing baby becomes one of the Internets first fads.
 The dancing baby is a short 3D animation of a small baby wearing diapers dancing.
 It was first created by Michael Girard and later tweaked by Ron Lussier at LucasArts, who released it on a CompuServe forum as chacha.avi.

-The TRUSTe organization is founded.
+The TRUSTe organization was founded in 1997.